-Margarine is another food that typically contains hydrogenated oils, or trans fats.
+Margarine is another food that typically contains hydrogenated oils or trans fats.
 Toss it out.
 Opt for a mashed avocado on your toast instead of a smear of margarine.
 Substitute other healthy oils in place of trans-fat rich margarine.

-Like potatoes and doughnuts, sugar raises the glycemic index of anything it is added to.
+Like potatoes and donuts, sugar raises the glycemic index of anything it is added to.
 Some of the main culprits include pastries, cereal, candy and sweetened drinks.
 This includes not only sodas, fruit juices and energy drinks but everyday favorites like coffee and sweet tea.
 Studies show that people with diets high in sugar and similar sweeteners like high-fructose corn syrup typically suffer from more vision problems than those who use sugar in moderation.

 5. Red Meat

 Scientists at the Centre for Eye Research in Melbourne, Australia, studied the link between red meat and age-related macular degeneration.
 They took 13 years to conduct the study with more than 5,000 middle-aged participants.
 The researchers found that individuals who ate a diet high in red meat are more likely to suffer from age-related macular degeneration than meat eaters who consumed chicken or other proteins.
 In fact, the study shows that the risk of blindness is increased by half for heavy red meat eaters.

 Don’t panic — no one is saying you can’t ever drink coffee.
 But, researchers published a study in The Association for Research in Vision and Ophthalmology finding that study participants who drank more than three cups of strong, caffeinated coffee each day, were at a higher risk of developing exfoliation glaucoma, which leads to blindness.